What is Natural Wine?

 By letting the environment work its magic, a bottle of natural wine is often described as alive - fresh, unique, earthy.
 Conventional wine is often made to taste uniform.
 New drinkers to natural wine will find it to be a bit of a different beverage, and it may take some getting used to because the drink is truly so alive.

-Though we see natural wine as a new trend, the reality is that natural wine is the original way of making wine, and it was only in our recent history that we start to see so many chemicals added to wine.
+Though we see natural wine as a new trend, the reality is that natural wine is the original way of making wine, and dates back to almost 6000 BC in the country of Georgia.
 It is a contemporary yet incredibly ancient way of making wine.

 - ALSO -